 There are two possible scenarios when hell can break loose, and I state them from experience.
 If you remember my point about the metros’ startling acceleration, you will probably be able to understand that the Limbo Junta is reduced to a chain of human dominoes: the train budges forward and in beautiful compliance with the Third Law of Motion, the dominoes fall on each other in the exact opposite direction.
 And to say that our education system provides no scope for practical knowledge!

-The other scenario is when in that constricted environment with limited oxygen, someone passes a perfect sample of flatulence – silent, yet deadly.
+The other scenario is when that constricted environment with limited oxygen, someone passes a perfect sample of flatulence.

 As my station arrived, I stepped out of the beautiful pandemonium, away from the wailing Bengali women, offering my gratitude to the Pehredaars for their faithful, unrequired service, and insulting the incoming public with appropriate words as they entrain without allowing the public to get out.
 Seriously, sir, we were helping you only; by pushing us further inside, it’s merely counterproductive, you aren’t allowing space to be created for you – something that we were gladly willing to do!

 That brings us to our final vaahan of discussion – the hari peeli – the autos that dominate the streets of the city.
 Whenever there isn’t a proper source of transport, I somehow find myself in the vicinity of an auto stand.
-The brilliant share auto service and their small circuits connect most of the city and contribute significantly in making commute less of a hassle.
-Being the average Indian male, it’s expected for one to sit, waiting for the auto to fill up with other passengers and secretly wish that the next co-passenger be a cute woman.
+The brilliant share auto service and their small circuits connect most of the city.
+They also contribute significantly in making the commute less of a hassle.

 As for me, I got what I coveted.
-As the auto rickshaw was about to depart, a beautiful, young woman asks for the autowallah to stop, takes the spot right beside me, puts on her earphones, and gets lost in her own world.
+Then, a beautiful, young woman asks for the autowallah to stop, takes the spot right beside me, puts on her earphones, and gets lost in her own world.
 The full volume of the songs leaks out through her earplugs and I immediately decipher that the girl is an avid fan of Nirvana and Pink Floyd.
 As we commute, second by second, my affection for what’s-her-name increases, and finally, when the moment arrives, I decide to let go of my social anxiety and open my mouth.